-The Takoma Park Poet Laureate program, established by the City Council in 2005, honors the achievements of a local poet who will serve as the city’s ambassador in promoting public appreciation of poetry and literature, supporting a creative community of local poets and encouraging both young and old to write their own poetry.
+The Takoma Park Poet Laureate program, established by the City Council in 2005, honors the achievements of a local poet who will serve as the city’s ambassador in promoting public appreciation of poetry and literature, supporting a creative community of local poets, and encouraging people of all ages to write their own poetry.
 The City isn’t currently seeking applications for the poet laureate position.

-Takoma Park has a long tradition of supporting poetry through the monthly Third Thursday Poetry Reading series, the “Writing a Village” poetry workshops, the annual Favorite Poem Evening, and the Spring for Poetry Walk sponsored by the Friends of the Takoma Park Maryland Library.
+Takoma Park has a long tradition of supporting poetry through the monthly Third Thursday Poetry Reading series, the “Writing a Village” poetry workshops, and the Spring for Poetry Walk sponsored by the Friends of the Takoma Park Maryland Library.
 The City is well-known as an arts destination, and the poet laureate supports our distinctive arts-friendly community.
 The current poet laureate is Kathleen O’Toole, and past poet laureates include Donald Berger (2005-2007), Anne Becker (2007-2011), and Merrill Leffler (2011-2018).

-The Poet Laureate shall be selected for a two-year term with the possibility of being reappointed to a second term.
+The Poet Laureate shall be selected and appointed for a three-year term with the possibility of being reappointed to a second term.

 The Poet Laureate shall be:

 - An active poet with a well-established body of published work.